Save thousands on vehicle repairs with Endurance.

 A line of cars in bumper-to-bumper traffic

-An extended warranty or another type of protection plan for your vehicle can be invaluable when preparing for unexpected or costly repairs.
-This is especially true as the average cost of repairs and maintenance recently rose to an average of $0.09 a mile.
-A warranty could help you save thousands of dollars a year, especially if you drive a high-mileage vehicle that may be more prone to repairs.
+Getting an extended warranty or another type of protection plan for a car that no longer qualifies for factory protection can help save thousands of dollars a year if unexpected and costly repairs arise.
+This is especially true as the average cost of repairs and maintenance recently rose to an average of almost $0.10 a mile.

 While over 60% of American drivers understand just how helpful vehicle warranties can be, only 47% have invested in one.
 At Endurance, we want to help you better understand how a warranty can help you.
 Read more on the different types of available auto protection plans below.